Important dairy breeds of cattle in Kenya

 Purebred Ayrshires only produce red and white offspring.

-They are medium in size and weigh over 540 Kg at maturity.
-They are adapted to all management systems and are not subject to excessive foot and leg problems.
+They are medium in size and weigh over 540 Kg at maturity, mostly ranging from 450 to 600 Kg.
+They are efficient grazers, adapted to all management systems and are not subject to excessive foot and leg problems.
 Ayrshire cattle do better under pasture conditions compared to the other major dairy breeds.
 When pastures are poor, they need fewer supplements to keep them in good condition.
 These traits make Ayrshires outstanding commercial dairy cattle.

-Under good management and feeding practices the average milk production ranges from 5400 Kg of milk with a 3.9% test to as high as 7800 Kg of milk per lactation.
+Under good management and feeding practices the average milk production is 5400 Kg with a 3.9% test to as high as 7800 Kg of milk per lactation.
 Top producing Ayrshires elsewhere in the world regularly exceed 9000 Kg of milk in their lactations.
-The current world record for Ayrshire is 16,860 Kg of milk.
+The current world record for Ayrshire is 16,860 Kg of milk in a year.

 The Guernsey is medium weight cattle that originated from England.
 The cow is known for producing high quality milk while consuming 20 to 30 percent less feed per kilogram of milk produced compared to larger dairy breeds.
 They are also known for having a lower projected calving interval and have a younger average age of first calf heifers than the larger breeds.
 Their lack of any known undesirable genetic recessives and their adaptability to warmer climates makes them very attractive to commercial dairy farmers.